Tuesday, August 29, 2017

 PLACE VENDÔME AND THE OCCUPATION

-ON LEAVING THE OPÉRA, TAKE RUE DE LA PAIX TO PLACE VENDÔME AND NOTICE THE LUXURY ESTABLISHMENTS
+ON LEAVING THE OPÉRA, TAKE RUE DE LA PAIX TO PLACE VENDÔME

 Rue de la Paix, gone from the web

-La rue de la Paix / zoom
+Rue de la Paix / zoom

-Workers leave the Paquin establishment, rue de la Paixzoom
+Workers Leave the Paquin establishment, rue de la Paixzoom

 Shopping on rue de la Paix / zoom